NA-MIC/ProjectWeek/PW30_2019_GranCanaria/Logistics.md

 ## Updates and questions

 Visit [project-week](https://discourse.slicer.org/c/community/project-week) community on Slicer Forum to get latest updates on the event or ask any questions from organizers or other project week participants.

-To get notifications about new posts automatically, click on "Sign up" and then click on the circle button (next to "New Topic" button in the top-right) and choose "Watching".
+To get notifications about new posts automatically, [sign in with Google, GitHub, Facebook, or email](https://discourse.slicer.org/login), go to [project-week](https://discourse.slicer.org/c/community/project-week) category page, click on the circle button near the top-right corner (next to "New Topic" button), and choose "Watching".

 <a name="Venue"/>